Art History (ARTH)

 ARTH 3030.
 The Artist and Society.
 (3 Credits)

-An investigation of the artist's professional function throughout history in different Western societies.
+An investigation of the artist's professional function throughout history in different societies around the world.

 ARTH 3035.
 History of the Print.
 (3 Credits)